Raekwill15/Cisc3115Hw4-Bank/README.md

 This Homework assignment was to create a mock Banking system using Java.

-Using Objects and classes to create a small database of fake bank accounts containing different forms of information.
+Using Objects and classes to create a small database of bank accounts containing different forms of information.
 Provide the basic transactions that you would see at a bank

 These transactions were included: